-- First thing we need to compile java programs is to have Java SDK installed on your computer.
-If you are not sure whether you have already installed it or not, you can verify from appwiz.cpl.(More details here - How do I check if Java is installed on my system) Note that having JRE is not enough to develop java applications.
+- First thing we need to compile java programs is to have JDK(Java development Kit) installed on your computer.
+If you are not sure whether you have already installed it or not, you can verify from appwiz.cpl.(More details here – How do I check if Java is installed on my system) Note that having JRE is not enough to develop java applications.
 JRE only helps to run already built applications, JDK(which Javac is bundled into) is also needed if you are developing software in java.

 - If java is installed, then you need to check if PATH environment variable points to the java executables directory.